Biji (Chinese literature): Influence and legacy

 The authors of biji are typically intellectuals, scholars, or literati who deeply engage with pressing social, political, and cultural issues of their time.
 Their works provide a platform for critical reflection, social commentary, and intellectual debate.
 By incorporating innovative narrative and writing techniques such as essays and travel notes, biji blends vivid scenes with profound thought, inspiring contemporary intellectuals and writers.
 Liu Yiqing's "A New Account of the Tales of the World" uses numerous short stories to reflect the social customs and political attitudes of the aristocratic class during the Eastern Jin Dynasty, revealing the power structures and social ethos of the time.
 Ji Yun's "Notes of the Thatched Abode of Close Observations" documents various social phenomena and political events of the Qing Dynasty, providing critical reflections on social issues.
 These works, through their diverse narrative techniques, reveal the social realities and political conditions of different periods, making them essential resources for studying Chinese history and culture.

-As a part of the Chinese literary tradition, biji along with genres like poetry, prose, and drama, collectively create a rich and colourful literary landscape.
-Their artistic value and cultural significance have been highly praised, having a profound impact on the literary world and opening new possibilities for the development of contemporary literature.
+As a part of the Chinese literary tradition, biji, along with genres like poetry, prose and drama, collectively create a varied literary landscape.
+Their artistic value and cultural significance have been noted as having an important impact on the literary world and opening new possibilities for the development of contemporary literature.

 The diversity of biji makes it difficult to classify them into a specific literary genre, but this flexibility allows biji to occupy a unique position in the history of Chinese literature.
 They serve as a valuable means to understand the thoughts and social lives of ancient Chinese literati.